 Come and experience Durham's railway legacy.
-The railway paths - former railway lines - are attractive countryside routes that can be used by walkers, wheelchair users, horse-riders and cyclists.
+The railway paths - former railway lines - are attractive countryside routes that can be used by walkers and runners, wheelchair users, horse-riders and cyclists.

 - Auckland Way: Spennymoor to Bishop Auckland

 - Brandon - Bishop Auckland Way: Broompark to Bishop Auckland

 - Derwent Walk: Blackhill, Consett to Rowlands Gill